aantti/sb-test-auth/README.md

 6. How to test access to the data

    - Sign up as a new user (via the "Sign Up" button)
    - Check email, click on the confirmation link
    - After confirming the new user signup, click on "Sign In" and log in
    - On the homescreen you'll be able to click "Add My Data to Table" (the reload the page)
    - Compare the `anyone_can_read_table` data with the `only_auth_users_can_read` table
      - The authenticated user can read their own data from the `only_auth_users_can_read` table
      - Other users' data should not be visible
      - There's a row in the `only_auth_users_can_read` table for a non-existing user_id that noone can read (check via table editor in the UI)

-   Before signing up or signing in:
+   - See below example screenshots before and after signing in and adding data

 <img width="1006" height="736" alt="not-logged-in" src="https://github.com/user-attachments/assets/c2c66b9d-dcf6-453d-af1d-3a2e3955c39d" />

-   After signing in and adding data:
+---

 <img width="1007" height="737" alt="logged-in" src="https://github.com/user-attachments/assets/1b7e16f2-e2d0-4503-a084-7a62cc781d72" />